-Created by Aaron Guzikowski and executive produced by Ridley Scott, HBO Max’s long-awaited and critically-acclaimed Raised by Wolves finished airing its first season in early October.
+Created by Aaron Guzikowski and executively produced by Ridley Scott, HBO Max’s critically-acclaimed show Raised by Wolves finished airing its first season in early October.
 If you still have not watched the series, you’ll want to catch up for the already-renewed second season and to see Amanda Collin exploding onto the scene with deadly screams.
 Collin plays Mother on the show, an android in the distant future trying to save the human race on a new planet.
 But Mother is not just a caregiver — she’s also a powerful war-machine, which explains her lethal abilities.

 In A Horrible Woman, your character, Marie, is surprisingly strong.
 Your character in Raised by Wolves, Mother, is also surprisingly strong.
 But you seem to be able to hide her power with apparent frailty or innocence.
 How have your roles been able to surprise the audience?

 Well, I haven’t had that much of a career, to be honest.
 I’ve been doing theatre and a few movies, A Horrible Woman being one of them.
 It was A Horrible Woman that actually got me to Raised by Wolves, believe it or not.

 I play evil a lot.
 I play the bitch.
 I played the horrible woman.
 Until now I haven’t had much of a choice in the parts that I take on, but think we always have a choice.
 I definitely had my doubts about A Horrible Woman.
 Because it was called A Horrible Woman, and I was like “Oh my god.
 People are definitely going to have opinions about this.”
 I was pregnant and it was my first lead but, you know, sometimes coincidences also have a say in what you choose.